ubco-db/office-hours/DEVELOPING.md

 To watch them actually run interactively, you can use `yarn cypress open`.
 Be aware that this is _super slow_ on local machines.

 If your tests are failing with a message about "deadlock something whatever", do `yarn test --run-in-band`.
 This makes the tests run sequentially.

+If `yarn test` is not running all of the tests, navigate to `server/test` folder and run `yarn jest --config ./test/jest-integration.json -i --run-in-band` if you would like to run all the tests.
+To run the tests of a specific file (e.g. course.integration.ts), you can use `yarn jest --config ./test/jest-integration.json -i --run-in-band course`

+{% note %}

+**Note:** cypress is currently broken, only the endpoints are being tested right now

+{% endnote %}

 ### Installing new packages